Elarios77/CookWhatYouHave-App/README.md

 **CookWhatYouHave** is a modern Android application designed to solve the daily culinary dilemma: *"What can I cook with the ingredients I have at home?"*

-Instead of browsing through thousands of random recipes, users can simply input a main ingredient (e.g., "Chicken", "Rice"), and the app instantly suggests delicious meals.
-It also allows users to save their favorite recipes for offline access, ensuring a seamless experience regardless of network connectivity.
+Built entirely with **Jetpack Compose**, this app allows users to search for recipes based on available ingredients, view detailed instructions, and save their favorite meals for **offline access** using a local database.

 > ⚠️ **Note:** This project is currently **Under Development**.
 Features are being implemented iteratively.